HolbyBlue

-HolbyBlue (also known as Holby Blue) was a British police procedural drama series.
+HolbyBlue (also known as Holby Blue) is a British police procedural drama series that ran for two series from 2007 to 2008.
 The show revolves around the daily lives of a number of police officers working at Holby South police station.
 The cast for series one included Jimmy Akingbola as PC Neil Parker, Joe Jacobs as PC William "Billy" Jackson, David Sterne as Sergeant Edward 'Mac' McFadden, Cal Macaninch as DI John Keenan, James Hillier as Sergeant Christian Young, Kacey Ainsworth as Inspector Jenny Black, Richard Harrington as DS Luke French, Zöe Lucker as Kate Keenan, Chloe Howman as PC Kelly Cooper, Kieran O'Brien as PC Robert Clifton, Tim Pigott-Smith as DCI Harry Hutchinson, Sara Powell as Rachel Barker and Elaine Glover as PC Lucy Slater.
 Velibor Topić and Julie Cox joined the cast in a recurring capacity as drug baron Neculai Stenga and Mandy French, Luke French's wife.
 By the end of series one, Pigott-Smith and Topic both departed the show.
 Series two saw the introductions of Oliver Milburn as DCI Scott Vaughan and James Thornton as Constable Jake Loughton.
 Stephanie Langton took over from Julie Cox in series two to continue playing the role of Mandy.

 The series was announced on 27 April 2006, and was created by Tony Jordan as a spin-off from the established medical drama Holby City.
 The show premiered on 8 May 2007.
 HolbyBlue ran for two series and was cancelled by the BBC on 6 August 2008, after ratings fell from an initial 5.64 million viewers to a low of 2.5 million viewers.
 Tony Jordan and Karen Wilson served as the show's executive producers, while Claire Phillips was the producer.
 Jordan spent time with first serving officers and believed that the key to a successful police drama was its ability to reflect a society "in which it existed".
 Jordan made the decision to emulate two American police dramas: Hill Street Blues and NYPD Blue.
 The BBC suggested that Jordan used the "Holby" brand to "create a third arm of the successful Casualty and Holby City format".
 Jordan questioned whether the series would be "held in disdain" by "soap snobs", but made the ultimate decision to name the drama HolbyBlue after remembering the "joy" he took from "surprising the audience by subverting expectation".